 The central figure in If this is the last thing that I say is an ambiguous ‘pulley- woman’, a (ready-made) clothes pulley standing in for Barker’s absence.
 Alongside other works, this becomes a way for Barker to talk about her own mortality and an anxiety around motherhood, illness, physical vulnerability.
 Brutal world politics, and the economic conditions of contemporary Britain are, Barker feels, rapidly coalescing to render her publicly mute.

-The rug work will be made using specialist production techniques at the University of Salford’s fibre workshop with artist assistant Alena Donely.
+The rug work was made using specialist production techniques at the University of Salford’s fibre workshop with artist assistant Alena Donely.

 Touring to Glasgow Women’s Library: 1 February – 23 March 2019 (Preview: 31 January 2019)

 Ruth Barker (b.
 1979, Leeds) lives and works in Glasgow, Scotland.
 On first examination Barker’s work foregrounds her own daily experiences and the quotidian narratives of her day to day life, however it equally suggests echoes of the larger, longer stories of our own mortality, our sense of self, and our internalisation of ancient myth.
 Her words are layered in structure and intensity, yet have unexpected moments of humour.

 In 2017 she completed a PhD in Fine Art Practice at Newcastle University.
 She graduated from the MFA (Master of Fine Art) at Glasgow School of Art in 2004 after also completing the BA (Hons) at Glasgow School of Art in 2001